 Create a bulletin board next to your desk.

 You can either invest in a cork board or simply cover the existing wall with paper and border.
 Use it to display important items like schedules, lunch menus, procedures, etc. If an item is confidential (for example: student addresses and phone numbers), create a “pocket” to hide the information, but still keep it at your fingertips.
 A file folder works well for this.

 Organize your tasks.

-Use stacking trays or a vertical wall system for separating items.
-Some great categories include: to do (things that need to be addressed, filled out or copied), to file (papers that need filing), and “to read” (items that need your full attention).
-Also consider the trash can to be your fourth and most important filing category.
+The next teacher desk organization idea on the list is to use stacking trays or a vertical wall system for separating items.
+Some great categories include: to do (things that need to be addressed, filled out or copied), to file (papers that need filing), and to read (items that need your full attention).
+Also consider that trash can to be your fourth and most important filing category.

 Create a home for your plan book.